-Medical Center, Dallas, TX, USA e-mail: susan.hedayati@utsouthwestern.edu 2 weeks or more, comprised of either depressed mood or anhedonia plus at least 5 of the 9 Diagnostic and Statistical Manual of Mental Disorders criteria symptom domains [1] (Box 25.1).
-Patients with chronic kidney disease (CKD) and end stage kidney disease (ESKD) experience decreased energy, poor appetite, and sleep disturbance commonly that may not necessarily reflect an episode of MDD, but represent symptoms of uremia or burden of other comorbid illnesses, such as congestive heart failure.
-In addition, other symptom burdens, psychiatric conditions, or cognitive impairment experienced commonly by patients with advanced CKD or ESKD may be present, such as anxiety, chronic pain, erectile dysfunction, dementia, and delirium that need to be differentiated from a depressive disorder [2, 3].
-It is even more challenging for clinicians to manage MDD in CKD and ESKD patients, as emerging data has shown pharmacologic treatment with antidepressants does not prove beneficial in abating depressive symptoms consistently and may be associated with increased side effects in these high-risk populations, which leads to only a minority of such patients getting treated appropriately and adequately [3-5].
-More recently, CBT was shown to have potential benefit in reducing burden of depressive symptoms in ESKD patients [3, 4, 6].
-This chapter discusses management and treatment of MDD in patients with CKD.
-Pain, sexual dysfunction, and quality of life (QOL) issues in patients with CKD are discussed in other chapters and will not be discussed here.
+Major depressive disorder (MDD) is a constellation of symptoms that a patient experiences for 2 weeks or more, comprised of either depressed mood or anhedonia plus at least five of the nine Diagnostic and Statistical Manual of Mental Disorders (DSM) criteria symptom domains [1] (Box 23.1).
+Patients with chronic kidney disease (CKD) and end-stage kidney disease (ESKD) experience decreased energy, poor appetite, and sleep disturbance commonly that may not necessarily reflect an episode of MDD but represent symptoms of uremia or burden of other comorbid illnesses, such as congestive heart failure.
+In addition, other symptom burdens, psychiatric conditions, or cognitive impairment experienced commonly by patients with advanced CKD or ESKD may be present such as anxiety, chronic pain, erectile dysfunction, dementia, and delirium that need to be differentiated from a depressive disorder [2].
+It is even more challenging for clinicians to manage MDD in CKD and ESRD patients once it is identified due to limited data on safety and efficacy of antidepressant medications in this high-risk population, which leads to only a minority of such patients getting treated appropriately